• Skip to main content

 Jump to Recipe Print Recipe

 Creamy Tomato Soup with White Beans and grilled cheese sandwiches for dunking, is a warm comforting pot of that classic childhood favorite!
 The addition of white beans make it a protein rich, well-rounded hearty vegetarian meal.
-This is homemade, made from scratch soup, loaded with healthy ingredients and pantry staples, and ready in just 30 minutes!
+This is homemade scratch soup, loaded with healthy ingredients and pantry staples, and ready in just 30 minutes!
 It's the perfect one-pot winter weeknight dinner, and makes delicious leftovers for lunch or the freezer.

 Ingredients & Substitutions

 • White Beans - The white beans are why I LOVE this recipe!
 They add protein and turn an otherwise light meal into one hearty enough to be a dinner while still keeping it vegetarian.
-I used a can of navy beans, but great northern, cannellini, or any white beans are fine.
+Not using flour as a thickener makes this a gluten-free tomato soup!
+Navy beans, great northern, cannellini, or any white beans are fine, even chickpeas.
+Try my Cauliflower White Bean Soup and this Carrot Ginger Coconut Soup for similar protein-rich bean soup varieties!

-• Canned Tomato- Since tomatoes are the star flavor here, I'd go for the good stuff.
+• Canned Tomato - Since tomatoes are the star flavor here, I'd go for the good stuff.
 I use 2 large cans of Cento San Marzo Peeled Tomatoes.
 These are the tomatoes left whole in their sauce, and I think San Marzano, a variety from Italy, are the deepest in flavor.
 When you open a can you can just tell, the sauce is seriously thick, never watery and those whole tomatoes will thicken the soup when blended.
+Another brand of whole peeled tomatoes or crushed tomatoes will work.

 • Garnish with Fresh Basil and Parmesan - A simple pot of soup is all about the garnishes!
 Fresh basil and shredded Parmesan are the best!